FordLabs/retroquest/README.md

 SPRING_PROFILES_ACTIVE=local ./gradlew bootRun withH2
 ```

-The schema produced for H2 may not conform exactly to the MariaDB schema used in production.
+The schema produced for H2 may not conform exactly to the Postgresql schema used in production.

 ### Docker
-Running the application locally with MariaDB requires a running instance of the Docker MariaDB container:
+Running the application locally with Postgresql requires a running instance of the Docker Postgresql container:

 ```
 cd ./api && docker-compose up